oppia/oppia-web-developer-docs/Find-the-right-code-to-change.md

 ![The un-modified preferences page](images/fullStackChange/unmodifiedPreferences.png)

-We want to add a new field under the user bio to store a favorite color.
-Let's begin by adding the appropriate HTML to `core/templates/pages/preferences-page/preferences-page.component.html`.
+We want to add a new field under the user bio to store the user's experience.
+First, we need to find the HTML file that provides the user's bio.
+Here are two approaches:

+* Use your browser's developer tools to inspect the page's HTML.
+Find an HTML class you think will be unique, for example `protractor-test-user-bio`.
+Then search the codebase for that string.
+* Rely on your knowledge of how the code files in Oppia are organized.
+We know that the HTML files for each component are under `core/templates/pages`.
+In that folder, we see a `preferences-page` directory, which looks promising since we are trying to edit the preferences page.
+Inside that folder, we see the `preferences-page.component.html` file.

+Either approach should lead you to `core/templates/pages/preferences-page/preferences-page.component.html`.

 1. Find the code for the bio field.
-You can find this block by searching for `I18N_PREFERENCES_BIO`.
-You should find a section of code that looks like this:
+You can find this block by noticing from your browser's development tools that the `protractor-test-user-bio` class is associated with the bio field.
+If you search for that string, you should find a section of code that looks like this:

    ```html
      <div class="form-group row">